loreanvictor/callbag-jsx/docs/md/reactivity/states.md

 ## Substates

-When you store objects or arrays inside a state, you can get state objects corresponding to specific properties/indexes using the `.sub()` method:
+When you store objects or arrays inside a state, use `.sub()` to read/change their properties/indexes:

 ```tsx
 const dude = state({